AAP9002/APCSci/_posts/2023-03-02-react-redux.md

 ### Use effect

-run when mounted, updated or unmounted a functional componant
+run when mounted, updated or unmounted a functional component

 have useEffect within the function